Frequently Asked Questions

 The site plan may be seen here.

 Q. How much would a typical home or townhome cost on the Brow side?

-Using the current costs of construction and an architecturally-designed home plan with hardwood floors, 9’ ceilings, granite countertops, and large bathrooms, we estimate that a two-bedroom townhome will vary from $364,000 to $439,000 depending on location of the townhome.
-A typical two-bedroom home would start at $380,000, with add-ons available.
+Using the current costs of construction and an architecturally-designed home plan with hardwood floors, 9’ ceilings, granite countertops, and large bathrooms, we estimate that the cost of a two-bedroom townhome will vary from $364,000 to $439,000 depending on location of the townhome.
+A typical two-bedroom predesigned home would start at $350,000, with add-ons available.
 Prices for homes and townhomes are all inclusive (design, lot, home, site preparation, landscaping, drive, mailbox, real estate commission).

 Before building a home, the design and site plan must be submitted for architectural review and site plan approval, for which there is a $750 fee.